 Students must use the program's system for tracking practicum hours (Time2Track) described below.
-A summary of these hours, signed/approved by the supervisor, is to be turned in to the PC/DCT at the completion of the practicum.
+Students must have their Time2Track hours signed/approved by their supervisor at the end of each semester of practicum.

 1. Direct service hours

 Direct service hours are defined as actual clock hours in face-to-face services to patients/clients ("45-50 minute" hour).
 Direct services should constitute about 50% of a student's practicum time.
 Direct service hours include: